+Instructions:

-Instructions: The left column of this worksheet includes all the requirements needed to conform to the elements of an EMS and DOE O 450.1.
+The left column of this worksheet includes all the requirements needed to conform to the elements of an Environmental Management System (EMS) and DOE O 450.1, Environmental Protection Program, dated 1-15-03.
 The right column has been left blank so that a DOE site can describe how each EMS element is covered under the site's ISMS or other relevant management system (including an existing EMS).
 All identified gaps should be identified in the right column.

-EMS ELEMENTS Gaps Remaining after sed on Elements of an EMS and DOE O 450.1) Comparison to ISMS nmental Policy It is appropriate for the nature, scale, and environmental impacts of the site's activities, products, and services.
-It includes a commitment to continual improvement in the prevention of pollution.
-It includes a commitment to comply with relevant environmental legislation, regulations, and It includes a commitment to promote long-term stewardship of the site's natural and cultural resources.
-It provides a framework for setting and reviewing environmental objectives and targets. • It is documented, implemented, and maintained.
-It has been communicated to all employees.
-It is available to the public ing (Phase I) IS does the following: Provides for the systematic planning of programs for pollution prevention.
-Provides for the systematic planning of programs for public health and environmental protection. nmental Aspects A procedure exists to identify environmental aspects and determine which have significant impacts on the environment.
-Procedure includes consideration of existing NEPA documentation to identify impacts.
-Procedure promotes use of a comprehensive analysis that (1) accounts for all sources of release and contamination, (2) assesses composite impacts (e.g. impacts to all media from radiation) of ironmental policy has been developed by senior ment that includes the following: It is appropriate for the nature, scale, and environmental impacts of the site's activities, products, and services.
-It includes a commitment to continual improvement in the prevention of pollution.
-It includes a commitment to comply with relevant environmental legislation, regulations, and requirements.
-It includes a commitment to promote long-term stewardship of the site's natural and cultural resources.
-It provides a framework for setting and reviewing environmental objectives and targets.
-It is documented, implemented, and maintained.
-It has been communicated to all employees.
-It is available to the public ing (Phase I) IS does the following: Provides for the systematic planning of programs for pollution prevention.
-Provides for the systematic planning of programs for public health and environmental protection.
-Inmental Aspects A procedure exists to identify environmental aspects and determine which have significant impacts on the environment.
-Procedure includes consideration of existing NEPA documentation to identify impacts.
-Procedure promotes use of a comprehensive analysis that (1) accounts for all sources of release and contamination, (2) assesses composite impacts
+EMS ELEMENTS (Based on Elements of an EMS and DOE O 450.1) Gaps Remaining after Comparison to ISMS Environmental Policy An environmental policy has been developed by senior management that includes the following. • It is appropriate for the nature, scale, and environmental impacts of the site's activities, products, and services. • It includes a commitment to continual improvement in the prevention of pollution. • It includes a commitment to comply with relevant environmental legislation, regulations, and requirements.
+It includes a commitment to promote long-term stewardship of the site's natural and cultural resources. • It provides a framework for setting and reviewing environmental objectives and targets. • It is documented, implemented, and maintained. • It has been communicated to all employees. • It is available to the public Planning (Phase I) The EMS does the following. • Provides for the systematic planning of programs for pollution prevention. • Provides for the systematic planning of programs for public health and environmental protection.